ctsrc/cardgame/README.md

 a [desktop entry file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) which will run the aforementioned script.

+The four terminals start with the following contents:

+* Top left terminal opens `src/klondike.c` in `$EDITOR`.
+* Top right terminal opens `src/klondike.h` in `$EDITOR`.
+* Bottom left terminal runs your shell in the root of the klondike repository.
+* Bottom right terminal runs `autothing.bash` which we'll get back to.

 The development workspace script is made for use on Fedora 23.
 Additionally, for the workspace script and desktop entry file to work, the repository root must be at `$HOME/src/github.com/en90/klondike/`.
 If you choose to put